-The Office of the Ohio Consumers' Counsel ("OCC") and the Northwest Ohio Aggregation Coalition ("NOAC") (collectively "Consumer Advocates") move for clarification of Administrative Law Judge Gregory Price's letter of withdrawal from the four PUCO investigations of FirstEnergy.
-OCC and NOAC also move that Judge Price's "withdrawal" be treated as a "disqualification" under the Ohio Supreme Court's Code of Judicial Conduct, Rule 2.11.
-Additionally, OCC and NOAC move to vacate certain rulings by Judge Price prior to his withdrawal from the PUCO investigations of FirstEnergy.
+The Office of the Ohio Consumers' Counsel ("OCC") moves for clarification of Administrative Law Judge Gregory Price's letter of withdrawal from the four PUCO investigations of FirstEnergy.
+OCC also moves that Judge Price's "withdrawal" be treated as a "disqualification" under the Ohio Supreme Court's Code of Judicial Conduct, Rule 2.11.
+Additionally, OCC moves to vacate certain rulings by Judge Price prior to his withdrawal from the PUCO investigations of FirstEnergy.
 And we request that the issues be reconsidered through an independent review, de novo, by a magistrate not affiliated with the PUCO.

 Judge Price filed his letter of withdrawal on March 4, 2022, in this case and three other PUCO cases.
 It is attached.
-He was presiding over PUCO investigations of

-FirstEnergy and its scandals.
+He was presiding over PUCO investigations of FirstEnergy and its scandals.
 (See attached Letter.)
 Most of the investigations were opened upon OCC's motions.